-- effect on implied easements
+- effect on statutory easements

 As some schemes may not fit the criteria, surveyors may have to research these requirements before proceeding with the merger.

-7 Errors Found on Previously Registered Plans (formerly section 15.7 of the practice manual)
+6 Errors Found on Previously Registered Plans

-The “Surveyors Report” should be used to outline details of how the error will be rectified.
-Errors considered of a significant nature however may result in the necessity to terminate the scheme or re-subdivide the scheme or seek action for a “Direction to Amend by an Application to the Commissioner of Titles”.
+If in the course of a merger an error of a minor nature is discovered on the previously registered strata plan, the surveyor should contact Landgate to clarify what action is required to correct the error on the “new sketch plan”.
+Errors considered of a significant nature however may result in the necessity to terminate the scheme or carry out a Type 4 subdivision (re-subdivision) on the scheme or seek action for a “Direction to Amend by an Application to the Commissioner of Titles”.
 Errors of this nature may cause substantial processing delays and may impact upon other dealings on the strata lots.

 The area covered by the easement must be depicted on the floor plan sheet with broken lines and sufficient information to establish the easement boundaries.